Dancing on the Edge:

 I have traveled to many parts of the world, including Hawaii, the Caribbean, western Europe, Brazil and all over the U.S. No experience has captivated my soul as much as my visits to this magical part of the world.
 I am absolutely thrilled to be bringing a group back with me again.
 I look forward to opening a door to the Otherworld for you on the wild western coast of Ireland!

-3. immediately Download the application and return it to us.
+- immediately download the application and return it to us.

 Option #1: Pay deposit by Credit Card

-please mail your deposit of $500 (plus supplement of $450 for private room and/or $200 for upgraded cottage, if you are requesting those enhancements) to:
+Please mail the completed application and your check deposit of $500 (plus supplement of $450 for private room and/or $200 for upgraded cottage, if you are requesting those enhancements) to:

 1324 Clarkson/Clayton Center, Suite 177